jdelvign/dsx-utils/README.md

 ```

 ## `dsxutl ljobs` command
-- Display the jobdesigns contained in the DSX file on the standard output
+- Display the job designs contained in the DSX file on the standard output

 ## `dsxutl header` command
 - Display the DSX header on the standard output

 # How to Build
-go build
+`dsxutl` use a simple [Makefile](Makefile) designs to run under Windows